wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 = For app developers =
 The plugin can also be used as a free, open source solution to deliver content to any mobile app.
 It provides simple REST API calls any developer can use to extract JSON output for your content.
 It is also gives you access to our free, hosted push notification service, <a href="http://mobiloud.com/free-push-service.html">Mobiloud Push</a>.

-Plugin features include
+Plugin features include:
-* view stats relating to app downloads and usage from within Wordpress.
+* View stats relating to app downloads and usage from within Wordpress.
-* integration with hosted iOS push notifications service.
+* Integration with hosted iOS push notifications service.

 == Installation ==